MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-wellbeing.md

 Each report includes a **Why this matters** section that explains the business implications, best practices, and recommended actions to help maintain or improve employee wellbeing.

-To populate the dashboard in Power BI, you must set up and successfully run the predefined **Wellbeing** and **Hourly collaboration** query in the Query designer.
+To populate the dashboard in Power BI, you must set up and successfully run the predefined **Wellbeing - balance and flexibility** and **Hourly collaboration** query in the Query designer.

-After you successfully run these queries, you can download the template for the **Employee wellbeing** query on the **Results** page.
+After you successfully run these queries, you can download the template for the **Wellbeing - balance and flexibility** query on the **Results** page.
 After you download the template, you can then connect the query data from Viva Insights to the dashboard in Power BI.

 ## Demonstration